miso-lims/walkthroughs/_includes/samples-trouble.md

 **How can I delete samples?**

 Samples can be deleted from the Samples list page by selecting the samples and clicking _Delete_.
-A sample cannot be deleted if it has any child samples or libraries.
+A sample cannot be deleted if it has any {% if include.detailed == true %}child samples or{% endif %} libraries.
 Only the sample's creator or an admin can delete a sample.
 Deleted items are listed on the Deletions list page.
 Deleting a sample is permanent and cannot be undone.